Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/mathmatrix/setmincolumnwidth/_index.md

 ---
 title: setMinColumnWidth
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/mathmatrix/setmincolumnwidth/
+url: /php-java/aspose.slides/mathmatrix/setmincolumnwidth/
 ---

-## setMinColumnWidth(long value)  function
+## setMinColumnWidth(long value)  method

  Minimum column width in twips (1/20th of a point)
  The gap spacing (also referred to as “Column Gap” or “Gap Width”) is added to